Updated: May 11

 How did Dr. Hart use Yellowdig's virtual classroom software in her high level, science-based courses?

 She encourages Q-and-A interactions by mentioning the forum often in class and by providing a lot of Yellowdig’s Accolades to students who are participating.
 Dr. Hart noticed that students make full use of Yellowdig’s comprehensive virtual classroom features.
 They don’t just go back and forth on a message board.
 Instead, they post pictures, upload equations, handwritten annotations, and generally display a penchant for creativity.
 This resulted in a high Conversion Ratio (comments per post) which is the greatest indicator for overall engagement as it implies there’s back and forth conversations occurring.
 Take a look at an example from her forum below.

 *Please not that the image below is from Yellowdig's old post editor.
 The platform has since been updated.

 When Dr. Hart went to quantify whether or not posting in a Help Forum had a positive impact on final grades, she discovered that there was a significant positive association in the final grade with asking, answering, or commenting on a question.

 This post is a summary of a webinar hosted on 10/29/2020.
 If you would like to learn more about Vicki Hart's experience, watch the recording here.

-If you loved what you read and would like to test out Yellowdig in your classroom next semester, be sure to sign up below for one of the limited spots in our free pilot program.
+If you loved what you read and would like to see how Yellowdig could work in your classrom next semester, be sure to sign up below for a demo.